gracepurcell/gracepurcell/README.md

 # 💫 About Me:
-I'm currently working on a home management app, to make chores and financial milestones easier.
+I'm currently working on a home management app, to make chores and financial milestones easier, along side a 2D-top-down game with TVCStudios using godot.
 I'm looking to collaborate on new projects that interest me, are beautifully creative or support a cause that is dear to me.
 I'm looking for help and improving my skills in the DevOps community.
 I'm an Irish Cailín living in Berlin, looking to find a modern office with nice people or a flexible remote job.

 ## 🌐 Socials: